 DON’T: Plant near cilantro or tomatoes

 TIP: Dill cross-pollinates with cilantro, and if that happens both plants will be ruined.
-It is also one of the few plants that grows well with fennel.
+It is also one of the few plants that grow well with fennel.

 DO: Plant near carrots, celery, onions, and peppers.